UFO-101/TrafficSimulationSpatialOS/README.md

 spatial local launch
 ```

-Connects a new instance of the C# External worker to a running local
+Connects a new instance of the client program to a running local
 deployment.
 ```
 spatial local worker launch External local
 ```

-See sections below for more details.
+Below is further information provided by Improbable:

 ## Troubleshooting